donvercety/ex-todos/README.md

-Testing different frameworks/libs for doing the same thing, the good old TOTO list!
+Testing different frameworks/libs for doing the same thing, the good old TODO list!

 Used: